 Having a diverse workforce is no good if you do not have an inclusive culture.
 If people of different groups do not feel comfortable in the workplace, then they are not going to share their ideas and contribute in the way that will most help your organisation.

-By taking on board the advice above, you will build a workplace where more people believe they can be their true self.
-And that will lead to a diverse and inclusive workforce that can give your organisation a major competitive advantage.
+By taking on board this advice you can work towards building a workplace where more people believe they can be their true self that will lead to a diverse and inclusive workforce that will give your organisation a major competitive advantage.